lukovdm/MasterThesisIrisElpi/README.md

 - **eIris**: This folder contains the proofmode, including Elpi source files.
   - **common**: Contains the Elpi source for the commonly used predicates.
   - **proofmode**: Contains the sources for the eIris proofmode.
   - **experiments**: Any experiments or examples using our tactics.

-  - **Timing**: Contains a Python script and Coq source file which tests the speed of the intro pattern parser written in Elpi.
-  - **indtest.v**: Contains basic examples for using the `ei.Ind` and `eiIntros` tactics.
+    - **indtest.v**: Contains basic examples for using the `Iris` command and `eiIntros` tactic.
     - **sets.v**: Contains the definition of `is_MLL`, the representation predicate for marked linked lists.
 And several proofs of specifications concerning MLL.
     - **twp.v**: Contains the definition of the total weakest precondition and proofs of associated lemmas using our system.
-- **Latex**: Contains the latex source for the thesis, project proposal and (WIP) presentation.
+- **Utils** Containing python scripts to generate tables
+  - **Timing**: Contains a Python script and Coq source file which tests the speed of the intro pattern parser written in Elpi.
+  - **generate_linecount_table.py** Generates LOC table as found in the paper

 ## Explanation of added introduction patterns